-Nicole Dennis-Benn is the author of the forthcoming novel, Patsy, (Norton/Liveright, June 2019), and the debut novel, Here Comes the Sun (Norton/Liveright, July 2016).
+Nicole Dennis-Benn is the author of the acclaimed novel, Patsy, (Norton/Liveright, June 2019), which Time Magazine called “stunning,” and the debut novel, Here Comes the Sun (Norton/Liveright, July 2016).
 She is s a Lambda Literary Award winner and a recipient of the New York Foundation for the Arts Artist Grant.
 Time Out Magazine has described Dennis-Benn as an immigrant putting her stamp on New York City and Vice named her among immigrant authors "who are making American Literature great again."

 Her debut novel, Here Comes the Sun, received much acclaim including a New York Times Notable Book of the Year, a NPR Best Books of 2016, an Amazon, Barnes & Noble, Entertainment Weekly, and Kirkus Reviews Best Book of 2016, a BuzzFeed Best Literary Debuts of 2016, among others.
 It also received a starred Kirkus Review and was named one of the best books to read this past summer and beyond by New York Times, NPR, BBC, BuzzFeed, Book Riot, Bookish, Miami Herald, Elle, O Magazine, Marie Claire, Entertainment Weekly, Flavorwire, After Ellen, BookPage, Cosmopolitan, Brooklyn Magazine, among others.
 The New York Times Book Review called Here Comes the Sun a “lithe, artfully-plotted debut”; Pulitzer Prize finalist, Laila Lalami, as well as Booklist have deemed it a "fantastic debut.”
 Dennis-Benn was shortlisted for the Texas Library Association 2017 Lariat.
 She has been a named a finalist for Princeton Arts Fellowship, the Center for Fiction First Novel Prize, the National Book Critics Circle John Leonard Award , and The New York Public Library Young Lions Award.